People are being warned to be wary of scammers pretending to be from NHS Covid-19 contact tracing services.

 Check the caller or sender’s details

-The NHS Test and Trace service will only be contacting people by phone, text message or email.
+The NHS Test and Trace service will only contact you by phone, text message or email.

 Calls will come from 0300 013 5000, however there’s still a risk of this number being spoofed.

-Calls from any other numbers, or from a withheld number, should be treated as fake.
+Calls from any other numbers, or from a withheld number, should be treated with caution.
+However, the Department of Health and Social Care said that there is a chance some Test and Trace calls may display as a local area number.

 How to report a Test and Trace scam